How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 • Additional Tax on HSA/MSA Distributions

 Health savings account or an Archer medical savings account, penalties for spending money on non-qualified medical expenses.
-10% to 20% in the case of a HSA and from 15% to 20% in the case of a MSA.
+10% to 20% in the case of an HSA and from 15% to 20% in the case of an MSA.

 Contributions to FSAs are reduced to $2,500 from $5,000.

-Threshold to deduct medical expenses as an itemized deduction increases to 10% from 7.5%.
+The threshold to deduct medical expenses as an itemized deduction increased to 10% from 7.5%.

-• Premium Tax Credits for Small Businesses 2014 (not a tax)
+• Premium Tax Credits for Small Businesses began in 2014 (not a tax)

-• Advanced Premium Tax Credits for Individuals and Families 2014 (not a tax)
+• Advanced Premium Tax Credits for Individuals and Families began in 2014 (not a tax)

 • Medical Loss Ratio (MLR): Premium rebates (not a tax)